bhomaidan1990/diplib/doc/src/image.md

 image, but still point to the same physical memory block.
 Here are some
 examples:

-\m_class{m-spaced-list}

-  * An `Image` object can contain a region of interest (ROI), a smaller region within a larger image.
+- An `Image` object can contain a region of interest (ROI), a smaller region within a larger image.
 In this case, the strides are identical to those of the larger image, but the origin and the image size differs.

-  * An `Image` object can contain a subsampled image, where the strides are a multiple of the strides of the original image.
+- An `Image` object can contain a subsampled image, where the strides are a multiple of the strides of the original image.

-  * An `Image` object can contain a single slice of a 3D image, where the strides are identical to the 3D image's strides, but the origin and the image size and dimensionality are different.
+- An `Image` object can contain a single slice of a 3D image, where the strides are identical to the 3D image's strides, but the origin and the image size and dimensionality are different.

-  * An `Image` object can contain a mirrored image, where the stride in the mirrored dimension is negative, and the origin is different.
+- An `Image` object can contain a mirrored image, where the stride in the mirrored dimension is negative, and the origin is different.

-  * An `Image` object can contain a rotated image.
+- An `Image` object can contain a rotated image.
 For example, rotating over 90 degrees involves swapping the two dimensions (i.e. swapping the sizes and strides associated to these dimensions), and inverting one of the dimensions (as in the case of the mirrored image).